 * All calculated values are rounded to one decimal place.

-Check for leaks if you suspect a refrigerant leak from the system.
-In addition, it is necessary to check for leakage after all maintenance work related to the dismantling of pipes or connections.
-As a rule, leaks occur at the fittings of the refrigeration system and at the joints.
-Typically, leaks are caused by the following reasons:
+Check for leaks if you suspect that the system is leaking refrigerant.
+Also check for leaks after any maintenance work that involves disassembling pipes or connections.
+Leaks typically occur at refrigeration system fittings and connections.
+Leaks are usually caused by the following reasons:

 Liquid Leak Detectors

-Liquid detection solutions are used to detect leaks on fittings.
-Apply the solution to the suspected leak with the swab supplied with the solution.
+Liquid detector solutions are used to detect leaks on fittings.
+Apply the solution to the suspected leak location with the brush supplied with the solution.
 Watch for bubbles to appear.
-They indicate the presence and location of a leak.
+They indicate the presence and location of the leak.

-For locations where this method is difficult to apply, such as the evaporator and condenser sections, an electronic leak detector is more convenient.
+For areas where this method is difficult to use, such as the evaporator and condenser sections, an electronic leak detector is more convenient.

-Follow the manufacturer's instructions for calibrating, operating and maintaining the electronic leak detector.
-To ensure the accuracy of the portable model, the condition of the battery is of particular importance.
-Before starting the test, set the detector to R-134a mode.
+Follow the manufacturer's instructions for calibration, operation, and maintenance of the electronic leak detector.
+Battery condition is especially important for the accuracy of the portable model.
+Set the detector to R-134a mode before testing.

-Note: Electronic leak detectors are sensitive to windshield cleaning solutions, solvents and cleaners, and some types of automotive adhesives.
-In order to avoid false detections, it is necessary to monitor the cleanliness of the surface.
-Make sure all surfaces are dry to avoid damage to the detector.
+Note: Electronic leak detectors are sensitive to windshield cleaning solutions, solvents and cleaners, and some types of automotive adhesive.
+To avoid false detections, it is important to keep the surface clean.
+To avoid damaging the detector, make sure all surfaces are dry.

-1. Trace the entire circuit of the refrigeration system.
+1. Trace the entire contour of the refrigeration system.

-5. An intermittent beep of 1-2 clicks per second will change to a continuous tone when a leak is detected.
+5. The intermittent beep of 1-2 clicks per second will change to a continuous tone when a leak is detected.
 Adjust the balance control to maintain a frequency of 1-2 clicks per second.

-6. Check all of the following areas even after the leak has been found and confirmed:
+6. Check all of the following areas even after a leak has been found and confirmed:

 - Evaporator inlet and outlet.